CTF-Organizers/OpenChallSpec/docs/challenge_specification.rst

       * - Type
         - String

   This behaves almost the same as user_display_ above.
-The difference is that instead of showing the resulting string to the user, it is showed to the solution_ script by passing it as a command line argument.
+The difference is that instead of showing the resulting string to the user, it is showed to the solution_image_ script by passing it as a command line argument.

 hyperlink
 ---------